1-Platform/one-platform/packages/lighthouse-spa/README.md

 # Lighthouse SPA
-Lighthouse SPA is the interface test a web property with support of lighthouse ci.
+Lighthouse SPA is the web ui which helps to test a web property with the industry standards it also provides the scores of the test to the user.

 ## Development server